hugo-fixit/component-skeleton/README.en.md

 ## Configuration

-In order to Inject the partial `{xxx}.fixit.html` into the `custom-assets` through the [custom block](https://fixit.lruihao.cn/references/blocks/) opened by the FixIt theme in the `layouts/_partials/custom.html` file, you need to fill in the following necessary configurations:
+In order to Inject the partial `{xxx}.fixit.html` into the `custom-assets` through the [custom block](https://fixit.lruihao.cn/references/blocks/) opened by the FixIt theme, you need to fill in the following necessary configurations:

 ```toml
 [params]